Buzzin with corporate sustainability

 Since our collaboration, we’ve offered our employees and interns beekeeping lessons, lunch-and-learn opportunities at the apiary, and invested countless hours in sustainable living.

-The Corporate Hive Program + Bandwidth interns = ‘the bee’s knees🐝
+The Corporate Sustainability Hive Program + Bandwidth interns = ‘the bee’s knees🐝

 Dedicated, hardworking, and cooperative.
 Words describing our bees and our team!
 Bee Downtown uses the hive as a clever metaphor to create corporate programming.